-Whole30 is literally EVERYWHERE.
+Whole30 is EVERYWHERE.
 Wherever I go, whether it be work, a wedding, the grocery store, there is always somebody talking about it.
 While I’ve never done a Whole30 myself, I thought I’d take some time to investigate the ins and outs of this diet.
 Is it worth it?
 Will it help you lose weight?
 Let’s find out!

 What is the Whole30?